xpgo/obsidian-folder-note-plugin/README.md

 ## Overview of folder

-The plugin can automatically generate a code block of `ccard` in a note file for displaying overview of folder or other item data in different styles.
+The plugin can automatically generate a code block of `ccard` in a note file for displaying overview of a folder.
 The code block can be used and edited in any normal note file.
 For the syntax of `ccard` code block, please refer to [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md).

 Alternatively, you can use some keywords in the initial folder note template as set in the settings page to generate the code blocks for you: